The Diocese of Toronto is building communities of hope and compassion through healthy, vibrant parishes and fresh expressions of church.

 Liturgically, our Diocese has a wide range of expression, from traditional to contemporary and charismatic, from evangelical to Anglo-catholic.
 Several parishes are exploring new models of ministry aimed at connecting with those outside the church.
 In addition to parish ministry, the Diocese supports an active chaplaincy program in hospitals, schools, prisons and other institutions, and many other outreach ministries in the community.

 The Diocese of Toronto offers many opportunities for service for both lay and ordained individuals, in paid and volunteer capacities.
 For information about ordained ministry positions, please see Vacant Clerical Appointments.
-For information about lay opportunities at the Diocesan level, please see Diocesan Centre Careers.
+For information about lay opportunities at the Diocesan level, please see Synod Office Careers.